-Yet, despite Dan’s towering height of two metres and Steve’s clear Canadian accent, it surprisingly took a suggestion from the latter's girlfriend to lead them towards the Preston brewery’s final moniker.
+Yet, despite Dan’s towering height of two metres and Steve’s clear Canadian accent, it surprisingly took a suggestion from the latter's partner to lead them towards the Preston brewery’s final moniker.

 The pair first met at Moon Dog around 2012 where Steve began his first adventures into the Melbourne beer scene after relocating from Toronto.
 Dan was on the brewing team at the time and the pair hit it off quickly.
 With a shared love of certain beer styles, and similar impressions of the burgeoning Australian craft beer industry, they kept in touch to see what opportunities might arise for them to work together.